PyChina/weekly/content/Issue/issue-369.md

 - [Stackless Python](https://pycoders.com/link/1669/web)
     + WIKIPEDIA.ORG

-“Stackless Python, or Stackless, is a Python programming language interpreter, so named because it avoids depending on the C call stack for its own stack. […] The most prominent feature of Stackless is microthreads, which avoid much of the overhead associated with usual operating system threads.”
+"Stackless Python, or Stackless, is a Python programming language interpreter, so named because it avoids depending on the C call stack for its own stack. [... ] The most prominent feature of Stackless is microthreads, which avoid much of the overhead associated with usual operating system threads."

 (`是也乎:`